Adopt A Lion

-About 30,000-35,000 African lions remain in the wild today.
-Numbers have plummeted by around 30% in the past 20 years, and over 40% of their key populations are in decline.
-The International Union for Conservation of Nature classifies them as ‘vulnerable’ on its red list.
+About 20,000 African lions remain in the wild today.
+Numbers have plummeted by over 40% in the last three generations.
+Three quarters of lion populations are in decline.
+They are listed as 'Vulnerable’ on the IUCN Redlist.

 Animal adoptions like yours give a huge boost to our work.
-They help fund projects to work with local communities to monitor lion movement and reduce human-lion conflict but also fund our other vital work around the world.
+They not only help fund projects to work with local communities to monitor lion movement and reduce human-lion conflict but also fund our other vital work around the world.